-Students For Appalachia, one of the oldest community service programs at Berea College, was the umbrella organization for many of the programs we now refer to as CELTS Student-Led programs.
+Students For Appalachia was the umbrella organization for many of the programs we now refer to as CELTS Student-Led programs.
+It was one of the oldest community service programs at Berea College.

 The program began in the mid-1960s as Campus Action For Mountain Progress (CAMP).
-In 1968 the federal Office of Economic Opportunity began providing funds through the Council of Southern Mountains.
-At that time the name was changed to Students for Appalachia and was a community development program designed to help people with the problems of daily life.
-In 1970 an adult education component was added.
+In 1968, the federal Office of Economic Opportunity began providing funds through the Council of Southern Mountains.
+At that time, the name was changed to Students for Appalachia.
+It was a community development program designed to help people with daily life problems.
+In 1970, an adult education component was added.
 The program was called STABLE (Student Taught Adult Basic Literacy Effort).
-In 1972 the two programs merged and the name STABLE was dropped in 1976.
-Both programs completed their federal support in 1973 and for the next 20 or more years, SFA was funded primarily by Berea College and a few small state and federal grants.
+In 1972, the two programs merged and the name STABLE was dropped in 1976.
+Both programs completed their federal support in 1973.
+For the next 20 or more years, SFA was funded primarily by Berea College and a few small state and federal grants.